life-itself/web3/notes/neo-metallism.md

 _“Inflation is always and everywhere a monetary phenomenon, in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output.”_[^6]

 While most schools of thought see mild inflation as neutral or even positive, the Austriana claim that any degree of inflation is a bad thing.
 This is because it will act as a distortion of market forces; prices will be driven up at different times, distorting relative prices, wages, and rates of return in what’s known as the Cantillon Effect[^7].
 As the price mechanism is the vital mechanism by which consumers and producers coordinate their future activities the artificial distortion can lead to booms in production and consumption which are out of line with future reality, leading in turn to dramatic busts.
-Thus according to the Austrian school and the Managerial Argument, inflationary central bank intervention in the money supply must be avoided, as they result in dramatic cycles of boom and bust and even recession.
+Thus according to the Austrian school and the P1a, inflationary central bank intervention in the money supply must be avoided, as they result in dramatic cycles of boom and bust and even recession.

 #### P1b: Intervention in the money supply is inherently undemocratic, and jeaopordizes liberty

-Even if one rejects the Managerial Argument and does not believe that central bank intervention is economically damaging, one may still endorse the Gold Standard.
+Even if one rejects the above argument and does not believe that central bank intervention is economically damaging, one may still endorse the gold standard.
 The argument can instead run that such intervention is inherently undemocratic, in that it allows a select few individuals to exert undue power over the lives of the rest of a nation (and beyond).
 This is the argument laid out in Hayek’s famous _Road to Serfdom_ (1944)[^8].
 Allowing such interventions empowers the state over the individual, and sets us down the path to oppression.
 This is a fundamentally philosophical position as it rests on a certain understanding of what it means to be free: a notion of negative liberty or freedom from coercion[^9].

 ### P2: Bitcoin is a better alternative to gold

-If we accept that the Gold Standard is a good idea for either or both of these reasons, then the next step is to consider bitcoin as an alternative asset to peg currency two.
+If we accept that the gold standard is a good idea for either or both of these reasons, then the next step is to consider bitcoin as an alternative asset to peg currency two.
 Again, there are two underlying claims here.
 First we must argue that bitcoin can function as well as gold, before going further and arguing that in fact it functions better.

 ####  P2a: Bitcoin is like gold